davs3275/sbs/med/collier.md

 are in the empire of fate !

 ---
 5.25.
-Aman misbehaves himself towards me ; what is that to me ?
+Aman misbehaves himself towards me; what is that to me?
 The action is his, and the disposition that led him to it is his, and therefore let him look to it.
 As for me, I am in the condition the universal nature assigns me, and am doing what my own nature